While overall I am very happy with my life and the way it is structured, there are some things that I find very difficult about solo parenting.

 - Always being the bad guy – I am the one that deals with all discipline issues and the one that determines that buying school clothes is more important than buying toys.
 Dad gets to be the fun one who takes her to the toy store and doesn’t have to deal with the day to day behavior problems.
 Just this week we had an issue with my daughter flat out lying to me and me trying to figure out the best way to deal with it and an appropriate punishment.
 As far as I know, Dad isn’t dealing with any of these problems.
 My guess is that when my daughter gets older she will start telling me that she would rather be with Dad.

 - Paperwork, Schedules and Appointments – I’d say that most of us despise paperwork and children seem to increase it exponentially, especially once they start school with permission slips, health assessments, etc. While I am very organized, sometimes I get frustrated being the one to take care all of these details.
 I get even more annoyed when I make up a schedule, arrange things with her Dad, he agrees, and then he still asks me “what day is that?” “when am I picking her up?” like it is my responsibility to keep track of what he needs to do as well as what my daughter and I need to do.
-There are certain things that he does take care of, such as the dentist, but I still have to remind him to make appointments so frequently that I would just as soon take care of it myself.
+There are certain things that he does take care of, such as the dentist, but I still have to remind him to make appointments with the Anchorage dentist frequently, so much that, I would just as soon take care of it myself.